What is Decagon AI? Use cases, limitations, and better alternatives for enterprise support

 Managing peak demand periods

-During seasonal spikes or product launches, Decagon is often used to absorb overflow volume.
-While it can scale responses across chat and email, the lack of real-time staffing alignment or smart routing can lead to bottlenecks when agent escalation is needed.
+During seasonal spikes or product launches, Decagon absorbs overflow volume across chat and email.
+But the lack of real-time staffing alignment or smart routing can create bottlenecks when agent escalation is needed.

 Real-time contextual assistance